Analysis of Optimization Algorithms via Sum-of-Squares

-and let $\bfx_*$ be a global minimizer.
-Solving problem~\eqref{eq:optpbm} entails choosing a black-box algorithm $\A$ that generates a sequence of iterates~$\{\bfx_k\}_{k\ge 1}$.
+To illustrate the main ingredients of our approach, consider the problem of minimizing a convex function $f:\R^n\to \R$ over $\R^n$, i.e., $\min_{\bfx \in \R^n} f(\bfx), $ and let $\bfx_*$ be a global minimizer.
+Any solution strategy entails choosing a black-box algorithm $\A$ that generates a sequence of iterates~$\{\bfx_k\}_{k\ge 1}$.
 Our goal is then to estimate the worst-case convergence rate of $\A$ with respect to a fixed family of functions $\F$ and an appropriate measure of performance (e.g., distance to optimality $\|\bfx_k-\bfx_*\|$ or objective function accuracy $f(\bfx_k)-f(\bfx_*))$.
-For concreteness, using as performance metric the objective function accuracy and a first-order algorithm $\A$ that does not increase the objective function value at each step, we seek to solve the following optimization problem:
+For concreteness, using as performance metric the objective function accuracy and a first-order algorithm $\A$ that does not increase the objective function value at each step, we seek to solve the following optimization~problem: